cran-task-views/MissingData/MissingData.md

     `r pkg("timeSeries")`, `r pkg("xts")`, `r pkg("prophet")`,
-    `r pkg("stlplus")` or `r pkg("zoo")`, are dedicated to time series but also contain some (often basic) methods to handle missing data (see also `r view("TimeSeries")`).\
+    `r pkg("stlplus")` or `r pkg("zoo")`, are dedicated to time series but also contain some (often basic) methods to handle missing data (see also `r view("TimeSeries")`).
+Based on tidy principle, the `r pkg("padr")` and `r pkg("tsibble")` also provide methods for imputing missing values in time series.\
-    To help fill down missing values for time series, the `r pkg("padr")` and `r pkg("tsibble")` packages provide methods for imputing implicit missing values.
-Imputation of time series based on Dynamic Time Warping is implemented in the family of packages `r pkg("DTWBI")`, `r pkg("DTWUMI")`, `r pkg("FSMUMI")` for univariate and multivariate time series. `r pkg("naniar")` also imputes data below the range for exploratory graphical analysis with the function `impute_below`.
-    `r pkg("TAR")` implements an estimation of the autoregressive threshold models with Gaussian noise and of positive-valued time series with a Bayesian approach in the presence of missing data and `r pkg("BMTAR")` has a similar approach for multivariate time series. `r pkg("swgee")` implements a probability weighted generalized estimating equations method for longitudinal data with missing observations and measurement error in covariates based on SIMEX.
+    More specific methods are implemented in other packages: imputation of time series based on Dynamic Time Warping is implemented in the family of packages `r pkg("DTWBI")`, `r pkg("DTWUMI")`, and `r pkg("FSMUMI")` for univariate and multivariate time series. `r pkg("BMTAR")` provides an an estimation of the autoregressive threshold models with Gaussian noise using a Bayesian approach in the presence of missing data in multivariate time series. `r pkg("swgee")` implements an IPW approach for longitudinal data with missing observations.
-    `r pkg("icenReg")` performs imputation for censored
-    responses for interval data.
-On a related topic, `r pkg("imputeFin")` handles imputation of missing values in financial time series using AR models or random walk.\
-    `r pkg("imputeTestbench")` proposes tools to benchmark missing data imputation in univariate time series.
--   *Spatial data*: Imputation for spatial data is implemented in `r pkg("phylin")` using interpolation with spatial distance weights or kriging.
-Geostatistical interpolation of data with irregular spatial support is implemented in `r pkg("rtop")` and in `r pkg("areal")` that estimates values for overlapping but incongruent polygon features.
+-   *Spatial data*: Imputation for spatial data is implemented in the package `r pkg("rtop")`, which performs geostatistical interpolation of irregular areal data, and in `r pkg("areal")`, which performs areal weighted interpolation using a tidyverse data management.\
+    Interpolation of spatial data based on genetic distances is also available in `r pkg("phylin")`.
 -   *Spatio-temporal data* (see also `r view("SpatioTemporal")`): Imputation for spatio-temporal data is implemented in the packages `r pkg("cutoffR")` (using different methods as knn and SVD) and in in `r pkg("StempCens")`